The State of Virtual Credit Card Acceptance in B2B

 - 10 min read

-- How virtual cards benefits sellers as well as buyers
+How virtual cards benefit sellers and buyers

-With 55% of CFOs now saying that their teams are more frequently making payments with virtual cards—as a result of digitization trends—it’s clear that buyers are racing forward to adopt this technology.
+And with 55% of CFOs now saying that their teams are more frequently making payments with virtual cards—as a result of digitization trends—it’s clear that buyers are racing forward to adopt this technology.

 ✍️ Sellers should take note: It’s a good time to focus on getting set up to take these payments.

 The data helped us understand how virtual cards can benefit sellers as well as buyers, the challenges sellers face in accepting these transactions, and why sellers and buyers alike are increasingly motivated to increase virtual credit usage and acceptance in the immediate term.

 Key findings: virtual credit cards no longer only benefit buyers